РОССИЙСКИЙ ГОСУДАРСТВЕННЫЙ ГУМАНИТАРНЫЙ УНИВЕРСИТЕТ

 e-mail: redfox712002@yandex.ru

-Dmitry Bondarenko, Associate Professor, Deputy Director of the Institute of African Studies (RAS).
+Dmitry Bondarenko, Full Professor, Correspondent Member of the Russian Academy of Sciences, Deputy Director of the Institute of Oriental Studies (RAS).

 Dr. Bondarenko studies theory of socio-cultural evolution, political anthropology, stateless societies; ethnic, racial and religious aspects of intercultural contacts, Sub-Saharan Africa peoples.